-A former Filipino who had pledged allegiance to another country could still buy Philippine property, but will limit themselves on a residential property of up to 1,000 square meters only.
+A former Philipino who had pledged allegiance to another country could still buy Philippine property but will limit themselves to residential property of up to 1,000 square meters only.
 The former Filipino could also purchase an agricultural estate limited to one hectare only.

 Under normal conditions, the foreigner will negotiate directly with a property developer for a property acquisition (i.e. a condo unit) or a resale of an existing one.
 As mentioned earlier, they require a real estate agent who is honest and experienced for the purchase of a real estate property in the Philippines.

 Having a reliable agent will be helpful for the expatriate.
-Selection of a reputable agency with a licensed real estate company is imperative.
+The selection of a reputable agency with a licensed real estate company is imperative.
 The trusted agent, together with the property developer, will assist the expat in the process of acquisition.

 * Documentation is essential.
 This step of completing the required paper trail is in the care of the agency and the property developer.